Music Video

 And they tell them to me, and pull photos up

-And there, I'm connected, like a pair of handcuffs
+And there I'm connected, like a pair of handcuffs

 No one seemed affected, that everyone is fucked

-Those 2 a.m. decisions, always shaky landings
+Those two A.M. decisions, always shaky landings

-And no one ever knew, what could be demanded (be demanded)
+And no one ever knew, what could be demanded

-The cards that she was handed
+Maybe it's the cards, the cards that she was handed

 You call me up from a pay phone

-I pulled on up and with a Southern accent
+I pulled on up and with a southern accent

 I met her at a party, she'd come straight from work